 I will continue to buy canned tuna based upon the price point and the firmness of the product.
 Although the pouched tuna tasted better, it was due to added broth.
 When I bought these two products there was a dollar difference in price, and I feel the slightly fresher taste is not worth paying that much more, especially when you consider that the stuff is nearly mush when you open it – no matter what the package shows.

-I don’t trust big corporations to be looking out for my best interests if it’s at odds with their bottom line.
+I don’t trust big corporations to look out for my best interests if it’s at odds with their bottom line.
 My personal opinion on this matter is the pouch process must be cheaper than canning, and allows the use of tuna that went through the “chopper” to be sold at a higher price point.
 It would not surprise me if the pouching process leaves the tuna with a plastic flavor and so the broth is added to keep it tasting fresh.
 It also explains why the pouches come in an array of different flavors besides the standard tuna.

 So that’s my take on canned vs. pouched tuna.
 I’ll get back to the good stuff as soon as I can afford it.